-While many people simply like to bet on who they think is going to win the game, their are plenty of experts out there that make a solid profit every MLB season betting totals.
-Because betting on the money line in the MLB is the popular thing to do, oddsmakers spend the majority of their time setting the line for the games.
-This doesn’t leave them a whole lot of time to set the total for a given game, which gives you the opportunity to take advantage of their mistakes.
+While many people simply like to bet on who they think is going to win the game, there are plenty of experts out there that make a solid profit every MLB season by placing their wagers on baseball totals.
+Because betting on the money line in baseball is the popular thing to do, oddsmakers spend the majority of their time setting lines for the games.
+Unfortunately, this doesn’t leave them as much time to set the total for a given game, which gives you the opportunity to take advantage of their mistakes.

-As much as the oddsmakers don’t like setting totals with a .5-point, there are plenty of times when the scenario comes up.
-This is why it’s so important that you check the odds early if you plan on routinely betting totals, as this is when you will find the best value.
+As much as the oddsmakers don’t like setting totals with a 0.5-run, there are plenty of times when the scenario comes up.
+This is why it’s so important that you check the odds early if you plan on routinely betting totals because that is when you will find the best value.

-Say you have a game where you like the over and the oddsmakers have set the total at 8.5.
+Let’s say you have a game where you like the over and the oddsmakers have set the total at 8.5.
 Because there is higher probability that the total will land on 9 and not 8, you want to lock in the 8.5 as soon as you get the chance.
-It’s unlikely you are the only one that will spot this play, and the longer you wait to put in your bet, the better chance there will be that the total will jump to 9, where you now push instead of win.
+It’s unlikely you are the only one that will spot this play, and the longer you wait to put in your bet, the greater the chance that the total will jump to 9, where you now push instead of win.
 If you were to like the under in this game where the total is set at 8.5, it might be wise to either avoid making this bet or wait to see if the public will force the total to jump to 9.

-Just like with other sports you can buy a .5-point to increase your chances of winning.
-While you will have to spend a little extra and take the risk of losing more, if you play the system right you will end up on the right side more times than not.
-The key is to buy .5-points when the total is set on of the three key numbers.
-Because the odds are that the total will land on one of the key numbers, buying a .5-point when the total is set at 6, 8 and 10 won’t do you near as much good as buying a .5-point when the total is 7, 9, or 11.
+Just like with other sports, you can buy a 0.5-run to increase your chances of winning.
+While you will have to spend a little extra and take the risk of losing more, if you play the system right you will end up on the winning side more times than not.
+The key is to buy 0.5-runs when the total is set at one of the three key numbers.
+Because the odds are that the total will land on one of the key numbers, buying a 0.5-run when the total is set at 6, 8 and 10 won’t do you near as much good as buying a 0.5-run when the total is 7, 9, or 11.